 We sincerely thank all of our readers for making WOLF PACK the biggest debut in Joe Pickett history.
 It debuted at #2 on the New York Times Best Sellers list for hardcover fiction AND combined hardcover and eBook sales.
 It also debuted at #2 on the Wall Street Journal list and #3 on the USA Today list.
+The novel remained on the NYT list for five consecutive weeks.
 We salute you!

 In his nineteenth crime novel featuring Wyoming game warden Joe Pickett, #1 New York Times bestselling author C.J.
 Box's WOLF PACK (G.P.
 Putnam's Sons; March 12, 2019; $27.00)examines the clash between nature and twenty-first century technology in the American West.
 Pickett, the righteous lawman and consummate family man, is pitted against a mysterious drone that has appeared in the local skies, terrifying wildlife.
 As they investigate the identity of the owner of the drone and his curious intentions, Pickett and another local game warden - one of the few women at work in the field, based on a real person - encounter a more complex web of crime involving a dangerous drug cartel and the shrouded realities why the pilot seems to live a charmed life being protected by the Department of Justice and two FBI agents.